tttennnnn/contained/README.md

 ```shell
 docker compose up -d
 ```
 This should create a network, a volume, and two containers.
 Make sure that said volume is empty or does not already exist if you are doing this the first time.
-Now port `3000` on `localhost` should be listened by the app.
+- Port `3000` on `localhost` should now be listened by the app.
+- MySQL service is mapped to port `3001`.

 Do the following if a clean reset is needed.